ZAZU AFRICA

 Key Constraints

-- Limited existing UX patterns for this specific market
+• Thin UX precedent — Limited existing patterns designed for this specific market.

 Approach

-Identified high-drop-off moments in onboarding and transaction flows. - Progressive Simplification
+2. Friction Mapping Identified high-drop-off moments in onboarding and transaction flows, then systematically addressed them.

-Reduced cognitive load in critical flows (onboarding, transfers, savings setup). - Cross-Platform Consistency
+3. Progressive Simplification Reduced cognitive load in critical flows — onboarding, transfers, savings — by chunking complex processes into manageable steps.

-Designed for iOS and Android, ensuring consistency across platforms.
+4. Cross-Platform Consistency Designed for iOS and Android, ensuring consistent interaction patterns across platforms.

 Key Product Decisions

-- Simplified KYC flows by chunking identity steps into progressive stages
+• Simplified KYC by breaking identity verification into progressive stages, reducing abandonment.

-- Designed debit card onboarding to reinforce trust and security
+• Designed debit card onboarding to reinforce trust and security signals.

-- Established visual and interaction patterns to support scalability
+• Established visual and interaction patterns as a scalable design foundation.

 Outcomes